 Firstly, network event triggers would allow for manual triggering of jobs remotely, without the need for direct access to the monitored files.
-This is particularly useful in human-in-the-loop scenarios, where human intervention or decision-making is required before proceeding with the subsequent steps in a workflow.
+This is particularly useful in scenarios where human intervention or decision-making is required before proceeding with the subsequent steps in a workflow.
 While it is possible to manually trigger job using file events by making changes to the monitored directories, this might lead to an already running job accessing the files at the same time, which could cause problems with data integrity.

-Secondly, incorporating network event triggers would facilitate seamless communication between parallel runners, ensuring that tasks can efficiently exchange information and updates on their progress, allowing for a better perspective on the whole workflow, greatly improving visibility and control.
+Secondly, incorporating network event triggers would facilitate seamless communication between parallel runners, ensuring that tasks can efficiently exchange information and synchronize their progress.